 "I never thought one small lady from Japan could make such a big difference in my life, but she did."
 So begins Rinko's story about the time that Aunt Waka came to visit.
 From Mama's new business to Papa's new courage in standing up to Depression-era discrimination against the Japanese, Rinko can barely keep up with the way that everyone in the house (herself included) is changing.
 Rinko and her relatives are unforgettable characters whose stories are told with an easy familiarity, warmth, and gentle humor.

 Three storylines — contemporary and mythic — intersect in this tale of a boy who is not comfortable with his culture or himself.
 This fresh, sometimes surprising, revealing novel is told in image and text.
+While author Gene Luen Yang says American Born Chinese is not strictly autobiographical, he does say that he pulled from his own life for inspiration.
 This graphic novel was the first of its format to win the Printz Award for best work of Young Adult Literature.

 "No one wants to eat Chinese food on the Fourth of July," says a young girl to her parents who insist on keeping their Chinese restaurant open on Independence Day.
 An honest portrayal of the tug between traditions old and new, as well as what it really means to be American.